remiteeple/your-first-minute-on-a-server/README.md

 * hard nproc 500
 ```

-"\*" represents the users, in this case all. "hard" sets a hard limit to the number of processes. "nproc" defines that we are limiting the number of processes.
-"500" is the maximum number of processes that a user can have.
+- "\*" represents the users, in this case all.
+- "hard" sets a hard limit to the number of processes.
+- "nproc" defines that we are limiting the number of processes.
+- "500" is the maximum number of processes that a user can have.

 ## Securing Shared Memory

-Shared memory is a performant mehtod of passing data between running programs.
-Shared memory allows multiple processes to share the same space in memory, because of this bad actors could poteintially snoop process information from running services via the default read / write `/run/shm` space.
+Shared memory is a performant method of passing data between running programs.
+Shared memory allows multiple processes to share the same space in memory, because of this bad actors could potentially snoop process information from running services via the default read / write `/run/shm` space.
 To mitigate this we make the `/run/shm` space read-only.

 In short, shared memory opens an attack vector against running services, securing shared memory prevents this from happening.